 Machine operators work with machines and equipment during manufacturing, packaging, or some form of production.
 Machine operators might work with computer-controlled equipment or more mechanically functioning machines.
 They may be responsible for setting machines up, controlling and adjusting them, and fixing any issues that might arise with the machine’s functioning.

 Machine operators should be adept at thoroughly inspecting machinery to ensure their good condition and safety compliance standards.
 They should also keep organized activity logs consisting of important information relating to the machine’s final products.
-An ideal candidate holds a high school diploma or equivalent diploma and has experience as a machine operator, or has an in-depth knowledge of machinery.
+An ideal candidate has experience as a machine operator, or has an in-depth knowledge of machinery.

 Manufacturing and production are huge, diverse fields in terms of professions and skill-sets.
 There's a lot of additional material and inspiration to draw from our related production resume examples, such as: